View Maria Blath's Obituary on mycentraljersey.com and share memories

 Maria V. Blath

-Piscataway - Maria V. Blath, 100, formerly of Piscataway, passed away on Tuesday, March 24 at Rivers Edge Rehab Center in Raritan.
+formerly Middlesex - Maria V. Blath, 100, formerly of Middlesex, passed away on Tuesday, March 24 at Rivers Edge Rehab Center in Raritan.
 Born in Bound Brook, she was the daughter of the late Ferdinand and Dominicka (D'ellasandro) Ianiero.

 Maria worked for many years as a seamstress, mainly in the Garment District of New York City.
 She would later work in bridal shops around the area before retiring some years ago.
 She was the last survivor of her 4 siblings.